chalbeisen/AutonomousSystems_Hoch/README.md

 Service client which allows disabling of the controller.

 ### turtlesim_statusMonitor.py
 node that collects the current state of the turtlesim robot.
-It publishes a custom message type that encapsulates the overall state of the turtlebot robot
+It publishes a custom message type that encapsulates the overall state of the turtlebot robot.

 ## Folder msg